samebug/samebug-technical-documentation/privacy/index.md

 For every content you create on Samebug (at the moment there are crashes and solutions), you can specify three levels of visibility: *Public*, *Searchable* and *Private*.

 - **Public** means that you don't consider the content sensitive.
 It's available openly on the Internet, anybody can access it.
 - **Private** is exactly the opposite, only those Samebug users can access it who are granted permission by you.
 Others won't even know it exists.
-This is option only available in the [Private Package](/pricing).
+This is only available in the paid version ([Private Package](/pricing)).
 - **Searchable** is a fine middle ground between being totally open or close.
 Broadly it means that your stack trace is private, but the content attached to it is public.

 ## Detailed explanation